gitcuongnguyen8797/movies-project/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- Using Redux and Redux-saga to manage states and asynchronously fetch data

 ## Video Walkthrough